4rtur1t0/LIDAR_LOCALIZATION/readme.md

-STEPS NEEDED TO CREATE A MAP
+STEPS NEEDED TO LOCATE IN THE MAP

-- Use extract_rosbag to extract data from a Rosbag file to the EUROC/ASL format.
-- Sensors needed:
-- odometry.
-- LiDAR.
-- GPS (OPTIONAL)
+    - Build a map.
+Store in a directory.
+    - Launch the ARUCO obsevations node.
+    - Launch de scanmatcher node.

-- run the scanmatcher
+    - Launch the pose-map scanmatcher node.

-- run graphslam

-SCANMATCHER PARAMETERS

-GRAPHSLAM parameters
+    - Launch the run_graph_localizser node.

 OTHER TOOLS
 Map viewer